Contact Us View Biologics Packages

 One of the key goals during candidate selection is ensuring effective binding between the drug and the intended target.
 Binding assays, such as isothermal titration calorimetry (ITC), assess a compound’s affinity for its target.
 High binding affinity is necessary for in vivo potency and selectivity.
 ITC uniquely measures the heat of interaction (q) and provides insights into the thermodynamic driving forces by quantifying the contributions from enthalpy (∆H) and entropy (T∆S).
 Understanding these forces identifies if the binding interaction is specific vs. prone to off-target effects, ensuring that the right candidates advance in development.
 Other binding assays, such as Surface Plasmon Resonance (SPR), are limited to understanding the binding coefficient despite offering a higher throughput.
 Relying solely on binding affinity could result in the selection of non-selective candidates, leading to development delays and increased costs.

 It becomes fundamental to increase their stability as candidates advance to formulation development.
 Biological molecules need stabilization for in vitro analysis, extended storage, manufacturing, and processing.
 In the case of biotherapeutic molecules, unexpected changes in structure could reduce drug product quality and safety.
-The primary stabilizing forces for biomolecules in solution are the non-covalent interactions between the biomolecule and its immediate solution environment, which means biomolecules rely on excipients (salts, detergents, sugars, buffers, etc.) for stabilization.
+The primary stabilizing forces for biomolecules in solution are the non-covalent interactions between the biomolecule and its immediate solution environment, which means biomolecules rely on excipients such as salts, detergents, sugars, or buffers for stabilization.
 It is critical to understand how these excipients affect the overall thermal stability and possible function of a therapeutic.
 Differential scanning calorimetry (DSC) is considered the gold standard for evaluating the thermal stability of biomolecules and works by measuring the heat absorbed or released during thermal transitions, such as protein unfolding.
 The Nano DSC is designed to characterize the molecular stability of dilute in-solution biomolecules which is particularly valuable when evaluating biomolecule thermal stability, especially at low concentrations.

-• Binding Affinity
+- Binding Affinity

-• Thermodynamic Driving Forces
+- Thermodynamic Driving Forces

-• Stoichiometry
+- Stoichiometry

 Affinity Range: low mM – pM